ramank775/fileshare/README.md

 - Presigned link generation for upload, download operation with specific criteria like time bound link, one time use
 - Ablilty to validate the presigned operation using custom auth schemes
 - Project based configuration
+- Validate file hash if set on link generation

 ## Why this project?